Will "Children At Play" Signs Slow Traffic?

 …and direct motorists.
 However, unnecessary signs can confuse, distract and irritate motorists.
 Use of unnecessary signs can promote a disrespect for all signs.
 The best example is the "CHILDREN AT PLAY" sign.

-While it may seem that this sign would protect neighborhood youngsters, facts indicate otherwise.
-Although some communities have posted these signs in residential areas, no evidence exists to prove that these signs help reduce pedestrian accidents or lower speeds.
+While it may seem that this sign would protect neighborhood youngsters, the facts indicate otherwise.
+Although some communities have posted these signs in residential areas, no evidence exists to prove that these signs help reduce pedestrian accidents or lower vehicle speeds.

 Studies have shown that many signs in residential areas, which are installed to "warn" people of normal conditions, fail to improve safety.